crmclean/chromoProj/Results/notebook.md

 ## 2018-04-23

+I got everything to Lauren.
+See scripts from scr/2018-04-23/.
+They are responsible for:
+1) generating a QA table
+2) generating a table of scored kegg cpds

 I need to finish algorithm to check each compound for retention time matches within scoring system.
 Find current code in progress within: scr/2018-04-23/checkingPathways.R